Protocol Security19 min read

 Permit: Source=Engineering_WS_IPs, Destination=PLC_Subnet, Port=502, Modbus_FC=01,02,03,04,05,06,0F,10 (read+write, during maintenance windows only)

-If the SCADA server requires only read access to operational data and does not need to write setpoints directly (setpoint changes go through the HMI operator), restrict it to read-only function codes.
-Engineering workstations that do require write access can be permitted separately.
+If the SCADA server requires only read access to operational data, restrict it to read-only function codes.
+Engineering workstations that require write access can be permitted separately, with time-window restrictions if maintenance windows are predictable.

 Restrict address ranges: The most granular Modbus DPI controls limit write access to specific register address ranges: